mthaak/haskell-parser/README.md

 ## How it works

 Overall, the concept of a parser is simple: it turns raw code into an abstract syntax tree.
-This syntax tree could be potentially optimised afterwards.
+This syntax tree could be potentially optimized afterward.
 These are often the first steps of an interpreter or compiler.
 The next step could be executing the code or translating it to another programming language.

 My implementation of a parser consists of 4 steps.